 Additionally, the Company has contingent cash consideration payable related to the ANTONE acquisition.
 The ANTONE contingent consideration becomes payable based upon the profitability of the acquired products for post-closing periods through June 30, 2016, and is offset by working capital adjustments and certain indemnification claims.
-The maximum earnout that could be paid before offsets is \$3.5 million.
-As of March 31, 2014 and March 31, 2013, the fair value of the contingent consideration liability, after an offset for a working capital adjustment and an indemnification claim for warranty obligations, is \$2.6 million and \$2.3 million, respectively.
-The first payment will be made in May 2014 (see Note 2, Note 7 and Note 13).
+The maximum earn-out that could be paid before offsets is \$3.5 million.
+As of March 31, 2015 and March 31, 2014, the fair value of the contingent consideration liability, after an offset for a working capital adjustment and an indemnification claim for warranty obligations, is \$1.6 million and \$2.6 million, respectively.
+In fiscal 2015, the Company made contingent consideration payments of \$1.1 million.
+See Note 2, Note 7 and Note 13.